chrizog/someipy/service_interface.md

 ## Updating Values

 In the example above, the `timestamp`and `temperature` fields have been filled with the values `10` and `20.0`.
 However, the numeric literals are not directly assigned like `tmp_msg.timestamp = 10`.
 This shall never be done.
-The datatypes in someipy like `Uint64` support SOME/IP serialization while usual numeric literals like `10` do not.
+The data types in someipy like `Uint64` support SOME/IP serialization while usual numeric literals like `10` do not.
 This would lead to an exception when calling the `serialize` method afterwards.

 ```python
 # Create a new instance of TemperatureMsg and fill some dummy values